 Number of countries?

 That’s about the most important point to consider when planning.
 Rule of thumb is atleast 1 month per country.
 Everything below doesn’t make sense.
 If you travel countries in less than one month you barely get a feeling for them.
 Altough I think 1 month is way to less time.
 When you are on a budget and have a set time limit you need to somehow stick to your pre-made plan.
 So consider carefully, what are your must sees, and what can be done on a short holiday later on.
 Rushing from one sight to another is about the worst thing you can do.
 It’s probably nice for about 2 or 3 months, but you will likely get a “travel burnout”.
 Which means you can’t take in what you see anymore and get unenthusiastic.
 If that happens: dump the plan, stay where you are and just do yourself good for a few days (or weeks).
 My recommendation is to choose a few “must see countrys” and a few “can see countrys”.
-If you get bored in your must see country you can spend more time inone of your can see countries.
+If you get bored in your must see country you can spend more time in one of your can see countries.
 If you want to stay longer in your must see country you can skip a can see country.

 How much to plan?

 Another really important point.
 Some travellers may have a weekly plan for their budget and location.
 Others just book a one way ticket with a few destinations in their mind.
 If you have a detailed plan you’re on the safe side, since you’ll never end up somewhere you don’t want to be.
 On the other hand, as mentioned above, you are more likely to get the “travel burnout”.
 If you just have a rough plan you are more likely to run past a lot of beautifull places.
-Simply because you never even read about them.
+Simply because you have never even heard about them.
 The reward is the feeling of absolute freedom and indepence.
 You just get up and decide spontaneously what you are going to do today.
 If you like the place you’re at you stay, if not, you leave.
 A mix of both is probably the best way to go.

 How to move?